Who May Access LexisNexis and Westlaw

 Restrictions on the use of LexisNexis and Westlaw

 Students may only use LexisNexis and Westlaw for academic purposes.
-Students may not use their academic IDs or passwords for work projects related to their full-time or part-time jobs, or for summer clerkships.
+Except as set forth in "Summer Use of LexisNexis and Westlaw" below, academic purposes do not include work projects related to full-time/part-time jobs or summer clerkships.

 UNC Law Students

-IDs and passwords are distributed during the first-year library orientation tours.
-Students who have misplaced or forgotten their password should contact Reference Librarian Tim Gallina at firstname.lastname@example.org or 919-843-4787.
+IDs and passwords are distributed during first-year orientation.
+Students who have misplaced or forgotten their password should contact Reference Librarian Tim Gallina at email@example.com or 919-843-4787.

 Law School Faculty, Visiting Law School Professors, Scholars, and Staff

 Law school faculty, visiting law school professors, scholars, and staff at the law school are entitled to LexisNexis and Westlaw access.
-If you need access, please contact Reference Librarian Tim Gallina at firstname.lastname@example.org or 919-843-4787.
+If you need access, please contact Reference Librarian Tim Gallina.

 Printing & Technical Support for LexisNexis and Westlaw

 LexisNexis provides free printing for Carolina Law Students.
 The printer is located near the rumpus room outside of the student organization offices.
 If you have questions regarding your Lexis account, please contact Shanda Lewis (firstname.lastname@example.org) or Reference Librarian Tim Gallina (email@example.com).

 Westlaw does not provide printer service to law schools.
 In the absence of a printer, WestlawNext and Westlaw Classic offer a number of alternative document delivery options, including folders, download and email.
 If you have questions regarding your Westlaw account, please contact Denise Stewart (firstname.lastname@example.org) or Reference Librarian Tim Gallina (email@example.com).